GetsuDer/TreesAndVisualisation/README.md

     Then picture of resulting graph is being created and pdf with source formula.

 ## Starting
-    Run 'make tree', then you have executable file tree, which requires three input parameter:
+    Run 'make tree; cd Testing', then you have executable file tree, which requires three input parameter:
     input file, open_png_flag (0 or 1), open_pdf_flag (0 or 1)
     Example: "./../tree exp6.in 1 1" will open firstly .png, then .pdf